ugurhangul/Ougha.MultiStrategyTradingBot/src/config/README.md

 ﻿# Configuration System Documentation

-This directory contains the hierarchical configuration system for the FiveMinScalper trading bot.
+This directory contains the hierarchical configuration system for the Ougha multi-strategy trading bot.

 ## 📁 Directory Structure